RomanCLV/DUAV2023/README.md

 `mkdir -p build && cd build`

 ### Configure
+This operation takes few minutes.

 `cmake  ../opencv-4.x`

 ### Build
-Warning: The build process takes a lot of time (more than an hour, maybe 2 or 3).
+Warning: The build process takes a lot of time (from 3 to 4 hours)!

 `cmake --build .`